The Pyramid Scheme: An Egyptophile’s Wandering Through the Obelisks and Oddities of Paris

 Step Five: The Pyramid Scheme

-And finally: the Louvre Pyramid, modernism’s glassy wink at eternity.
-Commissioned by Mitterrand, who—let’s be honest—had a soft spot for both grandeur and mystery.
-Designed by I. M. Pei, it’s part-portal, part-provocation.
-Critics hated it.
-Time, as it always does, crowned it.
-I waited about 2 hours in line to enter through the pyradmid and descend into the museum to see the actual Egyptian artefacts.
+A point which I had ample occasion to contemplate as I waited in line for about 2 hours to enter the museum through the pyramid and to see the actual ancient Egyptian artefacts.
 Amid sarcophagi and shattered dynasties, I find a statue of a scribe—kneeling, serene, wise.
 I sit across from him.
-We have no time to exchange silent philosophies.
+Sadyl, we have no time to exchange silent philosophies.
 Too many people.

 Exit Through the Gift Shop (and Existentialism)